coin8086/cloudworker/design/draft.md

 ### Data Plane Operations

-Data plane operations are done in a programming language like C#, linking against a SDK.
+Data plane operations are used to run user workload against a built-up cloud infrastructure.

+After a UDS is deployed to the cloud infra, user can send requests to and get responses from it.

 Send requests to request queue